jthomerson/dotfiles/README.md

         "Personal Access Tokens").
 The file should contain just the text of the key / personal access token (with a [trailing newline][newline], but not an empty final line).
-      * `group`: The (numeric) ID of the group that contains the repos you want to clone.
+      * `group`: The ID (e.g. 123) or name (e.g. my-work-group) of the group
+        that contains the repos you want to clone.
 Will clone all the repos in that group.
       * `developGroup`: This is a bit special and has to do with the way I use one instance of GitLab that I work with.
 In this case we use `origin` to point to a canonical set of repos, but each of those repos also has a separate fork that